 Much red tape can be cut in all sorts of areas, for example by introducing electronic procedures and making better use of data that is already available.
 This will eliminate the need for multiple notification of the same information.
 It will also allow companies to meet their notification requirements in less time.

-The reform of procurement rules has also substantially reduced the amount of red tape to be coped with by the bidding companies.
+The has also substantially reduced the amount of red tape to be coped with by the bidding companies.
 The introduction of greater flexibility, e.g. in negotiations between contracting authorities and bidders, and the fact that the process largely takes place online, has facilitated the procurement process and moved public procurement into the digital age.

 As far as the energy sector is concerned, a central register for the electricity and gas industry is to be established, to be kept by the Bundesnetzagentur.
 This register will streamline notification and information requirements for companies.
 The Federal Statistics Act has been revised to allow for better use of data that is already available within the administration.